gradle/guides/README.md

 ### Create a new repository for the guide

 Each guide gets its own GitHub repository under the gradle-guides organization, so you will have to create one for each accepted proposal.
-A helper script, `create-gs-guides` exists in the root of the gradle/guides repository to aid in this process.
+A helper Gradle script, exists in the `create-guides` folder of the `gradle/guides` repository to aid in this process.

 Follow these steps on your local machine, replacing `Creating Java Projects` with the agreed-upon title for the guide, and replacing `49` with the number of the issue created in the step above:

     git clone https://github.com/gradle/guides.git
-    cd guides
+    cd guides/create-guides
+    # Use getting-started OR topical as the guide type
+    # The issue must be in the Github markup format organization/repository#number
-    ./create-gs-guide 'Creating Java Projects' 49
+    ./gradlew create --guide-type getting-started --guide-name 'Creating Java Projects' --guide-issue gradle/guides#49

-    # The command above will create a directory named creating-java-projects
+    # The command above will create a directory named `build/new-guide-repositories/creating-java-projects`
-    cd creating-java-projects
+    cd build/new-guide-repositories/creating-java-projects

-    # Review the newly-created guide, make sure everything looks correct

-    # Create a GitHub repository for the guide (assumes `hub` is installed and aliased to `git`)
-    git create gradle-guides/creating-java-projects

-    # Hub always uses ssh.
-If you prefer to use https, then this extra step is
-    # required (replace GITHUB_USER with your Github username).
-    git remote set-url origin https://GITHUB_USER@github.com/gradle-guides/create-java-projects.git

-    # Finally push the created repository to Github
-    git push --set-upstream origin master
+In order for this to work a Github personal authentication token must be supplied.
+The token must have `repo` scope.
+It is passed as a project property called `gradle.guides.authToken`.
+This can be setup in the `gradle.properties` file or supplied via the command line using `-Pgradle.guides.authToken=<GITHUB-TOKEN>`.

+In it's current format the Gradle `create` task will take care of creating the repository on GitHub, cloning the appropriate template for the guide type, substituting appropriate values and finally pushing the content upstream.
+It will also take care of enabling the repository to be built by Travis.

 Once this has been done, _paste the link for this new repository into the guide's GitHub issue_ and let the author know that they have everything they need to begin writing.